 If the police determine that there is evidence that a crime has occurred, they pass on the evidence to the crown prosecutor’s office.

-Crown prosecutors are lawyers that represent the public interest.
+Crown prosecutors are lawyer that represent the public interest.
 The crown prosecutor will determine if criminal charges should be laid and what the proper charges are.

 The accused is then charged, and enters a plea of “guilty” or “not guilty”.
 If the accused pleads “not guilty” he or she is entitled to a trial where a judge, or a judge and jury, will determine of the accused is guilty of the criminal offence.